No point Russia siding with Assad: UK's Hague

 All parties to Saturday's accord hailed it as "concrete progress" towards resolving the crisis 16 months into the uprising against Assad's rule but there was no timeline for specific actions and no consensus on the key question of whether he must step down.

-Both Hague and Fabius said the Annan-brokered agreement, which says a transitional governing body should be formed on the basis of mutual consent, implied Assad would not be part of any transition, yet Russia says there is nothing in the deal that forces Assad to step down.
+Both Hague and Fabius said the Annan-brokered agreement, which says a transitional governing body should be formed on the basis of mutual consent, implied Assad would not be part of any transition.

 Paris will host about 100 delegations and organizations in Paris on Friday, including U.S. Secretary of State Hillary Clinton and Turkish Foreign Minister Ahmet Davutoglu, the latest effort to ramp up pressure on Damascus.